bluepropane/js-file-output-webpack-plugin/README.md

 # JS Output to File Webpack Plugin

+Webpack plugin that takes in a JS file and writes its output into a file.

-Webpack plugin that Useful for generating files like [manifest.json](https://developers.google.com/web/fundamentals/web-app-manifest/).
+Useful for generating files like [manifest.json](https://developers.google.com/web/fundamentals/web-app-manifest/).

 ## Installation